Cloud Experts Documentation

 Availability footnote

 ECMP across two tunnels on one VM protects against a single TGW endpoint flap and gives smooth failover, but it’s not AZ-resilient.
-For true HA, run two IPsec VMs in different AZs (each with both tunnels) behind a health-checked on-prem router, or a pair of routers that can prefer the healthy VM.
+For true HA, run two IPsec VMs in different AZs (each with both tunnels) with keepalived as described above, but configure them with VTI.

 Interested in contributing to these docs?